Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > <mark><b>C++</b> is a language strongly optimized for liars and people who go by guesswork and ignorance.</mark> 🤦‍♂️\
 _Erik Naggum_, Lisp programmer, 2008 on Usenet

-Sure, an environment may force bad practices but they don't make developers.
+Sure, an environment may force bad practices, but they don't make developers.
 Vice versa, limitations can stimulate optimization, abstraction, pattern thinking, and search for unexpected solutions.

 ### Paradigms